nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: This app will help CS1101S professors keep track of students' performance after each assessment, doing so faster than a typical mouse/GUI driven app.
+**Value proposition:** This app will help CS1101S professors keep track of students' performance after each assessment, doing so faster than a typical mouse/GUI driven app.
 It can analyse results of individual students, tutorial groups, or the whole cohort in each assessment, in order to identify students who may require additional help.